xumr0x/service-api-example/docs/cicd.md

 It is cumbersome to have to ssh into your droplets to update your app everything.
 We want to be able to just push the code, and the app will be updated automagically.

+## Prerequisites

+- You must complete part 1 and 2 first

 ## Step 1 - Setup Github Actions file

 We are going to use Github Actions to setup our continuous deployment pipeline.